boschrexroth/ctrlx-automation-sdk/doc/persistdata.md

 - Invalid data or problems in general must not break the application, but should result in a user-friendly problem response or diagnostic message.
 - The set of save and load phases may be extended.
 Participants must therefore respond to unknown phases with status code 204.
 - New parameters may be added to the command request body to enable advanced use cases.

+#### Security

+Apps must secure their save and load endpoints by checking the scopes of the provided Bearer token for the required app-specific permissions.
+The Solutions app ensures that the required permissions are provided on saving and loading.

 #### Invariants